October 1, 2024

 Security Services, through key control and card access, regulates building use.
 Video surveillance cameras are used in many non-private campus areas to deter, observe, and investigate reported unusual or suspicious activity.
 Academic facilities have exterior electronic locks that secure buildings at varying times depending on building use schedules.
 Only authorized campus members can access facilities when they are secured.

 All student housing provided by the university is on campus and residence halls are secured 24-hours a day.
-Only Residence Hall Students with keycards can gain swipe access to our residence halls.
+Only designated employees and Residence Hall Students with keycards can gain swipe access to our residence halls.
 Security Services and Residence Life staff members regularly patrol living areas to check for propped or unsecured doors.
 Areas rendered un-securable by damage or equipment failure are repaired on a high-priority basis.

 Security Services Resources and Safety Initiatives